snwl123/adpost_web-crawler/README.md

 Set DEPTH_LIMIT to your preferred recursion depth limit.

-**Note** Follow only 2, 6, and 7 for instructions for subsequent set-ups to run your code if you have already completed the initial installation.
+**Note:** Follow only 2, 6, and 7 for instructions for subsequent set-ups to run your code if you have already completed the initial installation.

-### Additional Information
+## Additional Information

 Not yet implemented checking for webpage title.